falcorr/Mercenaries-of-Astonia-Map-Imager/README.md

 Expects map.dat in the same directory.
 Looks for image files in /png, /bmp, with a preference for png.

-Images can be ignored or have their colours overridden.
+Can define images to be ignored or have their colours overridden.

 ## Future